markis22/Azure-SIEM-MAP-capturing-live-cyber-attacks/README.md

  <br />
  <br />
  <br />
- Create a new Log Analytics Workspaces and set the configurations as you see in the screenshot <br />
+ Create a new Log Analytics Workspace and set the configurations as you see in the screenshot <br />
  Then click "Review + create" <br />
  <img src="https://i.imgur.com/fiNkiLZ.png" height="80%" width="80%" alt="Disk Sanitization Steps"/>
  <br />